mobmewireless/courier-server/README.md

 3. A database server - preferably MySQL, since that's what this application has been tested with, though others such as SQLite and PostGRESql should work just fine.

-You'll also need to set up a Google project and enable the GCM service on it.
+You'll also need to set up a Google project, enable the GCM service on it, and create a 'registered app' with OAuth 2.0 Client ID (Google login) and Server Key (pushing to GCM) credentials.
 Please refer [Google's excellent documentation](http://developer.android.com/google/gcm/gs.html "Google Cloud Messaging > Getting Started") to do this.
-Once you've set up the GCM service, and have your API key in hand, you can start the setup process.
+Once you've set up the GCM service, and have your API credentials in hand, you can start the setup process.

 # Setup